smazha01/comp20-smazhar/captainslog/README.txt

                 correctly.

                 The entry is taken and printed with the current time and date.
-                The entries also persists through refreshing the page.
-The only problem is that the most recent entries are shown on the bottom of the page after each refresh.
+                The entries also remain on webpage in the correct order after refreshing the page.

         2. Identify anyone with whom you have collaborated or discussed the